Jimmy Anderson (politician): Early life and car accident

 Jimmy Anderson was born in El Paso, Texas, and raised and educated in Patterson, California; he graduated from Patterson High School in 2004.
 He went on to attend California State University, Monterey Bay, where he earned his bachelor's degree in 2008.
 He continued his education at the University of Wisconsin Law School.

 On August 24, 2010, while visiting his family in California for his 24th birthday, Anderson and his family were involved in a severe car accident when a drunk driver ran a stop sign, traveling at more than 60 miles per hour, and rammed the Anderson family's SUV.
 Jimmy's parents and younger brother were all killed in the accident; Jimmy was paralyzed from the chest down.
 The drunk driver also died in the accident After months of physical therapy, learning to breathe and swallow again, Anderson regained some limited use of his arms and hands.
 After a year off to recuperate from his trauma, Anderson returned to his law studies and earned his J.D. from the University of Wisconsin Law School in 2012.
 After law school, Anderson chose to remain in Fitchburg, Wisconsin.

 Anderson sued the government of Stanislaus County, California, in 2011.
-The suit alleged that the county shared liability in the accident because it had failed to improve safety at that intersection after an 2005 petition from county residents.
+The suit alleged that the county shared liability in the accident because it had failed to improve safety at that intersection after a 2005 petition from county residents.
 The county eventually settled with Anderson in 2014, paying him $8.25 million.
 His lawyer, however, noted that his ongoing medical expenses would likely eat up the entire settlement.

 While grieving his family, studying for law school, and managing his own recovery, Anderson also had to struggle against insurance companies to pay for his treatment and ongoing disability.
 Before the Affordable Care Act was implemented, he quickly approached the lifetime coverage limit on his health insurance plan.
 In response to his personal trauma, Anderson also started a nonprofit called "Drive Clear", with the objective of making breathalyzers more available to drivers.